Xilinx/mlir-aie/tutorials/README.md

 * [Example Design #1 - 2x2 Matrix Multiplication](../reference_designs/MM_2x2)
 * [Example Design #2 - iDCT](../reference_designs/idct/)

 ## <ins>Basic AI Engine architecture</ins>
+In order to understand this MLIR-based representation for AI Engine design, it is important to first understand AI Engines and their architecture.
 AI Engines are architected as 2D arrays consisting of multiple AI Engine tiles and allow for a very scalable solution across the Versal portfolio, ranging from 10s to 100s of AI Engines in a single device, servicing the compute needs of a breadth of applications.

 To maximally utilize the full power of the AI Engine, designers are encouraged to familiarize themselves with [ug1076](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/) for the AI Engine design environment and [am009](https://docs.xilinx.com/r/en-US/am009-versal-ai-engine) for detailed AI Engine functional specification.
 For the purposes of this MLIR-based representation, we will focus primarily on the main AI Engine components and the communication between them.
 Single core programming and optimization, while an important aspect of AI Engine application development, will be described primarily as a means to facilitate data communication.